NaaeemMalik/my-Chromium-forks/docs/ios/infra.md

 ## Overview

-Commits are made using the [commit queue], which triggers a series of try jobs to compile and test the proposed patch against GTX Browser tip of tree before actually making the commit.
+Commits are made using the [commit queue], which triggers a series of try jobs to compile and test the proposed patch against GTx Browser tip of tree before actually making the commit.
 If the try jobs succeed the patch is committed.
 A newly committed change triggers the builders (or "bots") to compile and test the change again.